 When a child is born in the USA, many middle and upper-class families open a savings account for the newborn that will become the principal means of funding for future college student.
 Most important birthday presents as well as any kind of accomplishments on and off the classroom will usually become money towards the college fund.

-There are thousands of college institutions in the USA, either 2 years or 4 years, and therefore the cost of attending is very different among universities and depend mainly on the academic level and the location of the insitution.
+There are thousands of college institutions in the USA, either 2 years or 4 years, and therefore the cost of attending is very different among universities and depends mainly on the academic level and the location of the institution.

 Breaking Down Costs

 - Tuitions and fees;